HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Introduction

-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*, labelwidth=1.5em, labelsep=0.5em, topsep=0pt] \item We introduce the first approach that explicitly models part-level affordance guidance to enable realistic, zero-shot 4D HOI synthesis.
-Our method distills structured part affordance graphs from an LLM, capturing how humans interact with specific object parts.
-These inferred graphs guide the synthesis across multiple stages—3D object part segmentation, HOI reference video generation, and 4D HOI optimization—resulting in diverse and physically plausible interactions. \item We formulate a part affordance-guided optimization that lifts HOI motions in reference videos to 4D, resulting in more accurate part-level contact in the synthesized human and object motion sequences. \item Our part affordance graphs are flexible and versatile, enabling generalization to diverse interaction scenarios, including multi-person/object interactions. \end{enumerate} We will release our code and data upon publication.
+The contributions of our work\footnote{Project page: \href{https://craigleili.github.io/projects/hoipage/}{craigleili.github.io/projects/hoipage}} are summarized as follows: \begin{enumerate}[leftmargin=*, labelwidth=1.5em, labelsep=0.5em, topsep=-0.5em, itemsep=0em, parsep=0em] \item We introduce the first zero-shot 4D HOI synthesis approach that explicitly prioritizes part-level reasoning.
+We propose part affordance graphs, a structured representation serving as universal scaffolding to ground the synthesis in part-level interaction mechanics. \item We formulate a part affordance-guided optimization to distill 4D HOIs from video diffusion, achieving realistic part-level contact in generated human-object trajectories. \item Our part affordance formulation is flexible and versatile, enabling generalization to diverse interaction scenarios, including multi-person/object interactions. \end{enumerate}